rel-2/rel2vpn/README.md

 comes back by itself.

 **LAN access** is off by default: nothing that goes through the Anchor can reach the network the Anchor is on.
-Turn it on and *your own devices* on that route can — invited people never can.
+Turn it on — in the app on the Anchor machine itself (the desktop app's Anchor screen, the Android app's Anchor tab), where the machine is managed — and the devices on routes through it
+can: yours, and the people you shared it with (family printing a page, friends reaching your NAS — the Anchor is yours to share with or without its network).
 Use a machine that is always on (a Pi, a NAS, a router, a VPS) rather than a laptop; the Anchor's upload speed is the ceiling for everyone using it.